crunchypi/Sudoku-Solver/README.md

 # Sudoku-Solver
-Can load Sudoku puzzles from .csv files, solve them.
-GUI is included.
+This project is created for solving Sudoku puzzles (Python) with backtracking(algo).
+The boards are loaded as .csv files (two are included in the boards folder).
+The project also contains a GUI script for visualisation and easier use (Tkinter).